chinedufn/dipa/README.md

 > dipa makes it easy to efficiently delta encode Rust data structures.

-dipa's code generation makes it possible to create very tiny diffs between very large data structures without the burden of writing and maintaining delta compression code by hand.
+dipa's code generation makes it possible to create very tiny diffs between very large data structures.

+dipa's generated delta compression code is optimized in ways that would be unfeasible to maintain if done by hand, such as generating enums to encode every possible combination of whether or not some set of fields has changed (up to a compile time enforced limit since this is approach has exponential complexity) (ADD A LINK TO BOOK), or using a single bit flags to delta encode multiple boolean fields (LINK TO ISSUE HERE).

 You can annotate your types with `#[derive(DiffPatch)]` in order to automatically generate highly space optimized diffing and patching types and functions, or in the most sensitive cases